 Sleep Sleep Sleep!

 Traveling takes a big toll on your body.
 You are probably walking a lot, spending a lot of time in the sun, and drinking more alcohol than usual.
-You should do these things and enjoy yourself, however, it is important to be mindful that your body needs something in return, and that all comes down to sleeping.
+You should do these things and enjoy yourself, however, it is important to be mindful that your body needs something in return, and that all comes down to sleep.

 It is understandable that you might spend some late nights out, or have to wake up early to get somewhere.
 Do what you have to do, and enjoy yourself!
 Just make sure you give your body plenty of time to rest.